Conference Video Production

 1. Camera set up

-We use broadcast-quality cameras that are particularly suited for corporate events, offering excellent low-light performance, advanced audio controls, and the ability to eliminate flicker from LED screens or lighting.
+We use broadcast-quality cameras suited to corporate events, with strong low-light performance, advanced audio control, and flicker-free recording under LED screens and lighting.

 2. Lighting

-We provide complimentary general lighting for smaller venues, ensuring presenters are well-lit and improving video quality for the online audience.
+We provide complimentary lighting for smaller venues to ensure presenters are well lit and the video remains clear and consistent.

 3. Audio Setup

-We engage with you and your venue to work out the best way to capture clear sound for both the cameras and the online audience.
-One microphone with wireless transmission to our cameras is included as standard.
+We coordinate with you and the venue to ensure clear audio for both the cameras and the audience.
+One wireless audio feed to the cameras is included as standard.

 Event Lite